Ukraine and Russia: What you need to know right now

 QUOTES

-"It is much more dangerous giving in to Putin than provoking him," Estonian Prime Minister Kaja Kallas said in a speech in Stockholm.
-"All these seemingly small concessions to the aggressor lead to big wars.
-We have done this mistake already three times: Georgia, Crimea and Donbas."
+* An EU summit on May 30-31 could see divisions between members who want to take a hard line against Russia and those calling for a ceasefire.

-(Compiled by Tomasz Janowski)
+(Compiled by Robert Birsel)